 This is likely the best case for you if you're looking to waterproof your Pixel and protect it from whatever else might befall it.

-For now, the FRĒ only comes in Asphalt Black.
+For now, the FRE only comes in Asphalt Black and starts around $60.

-Universal waterproof phone bags are an awesome way to keep your Pixel totally dry and are perfect for folks living the active life or vacation.
-Waterproof bags aren't practical solution, so you likely won't use one every day, but for times when you're at the beach, hiking, or know you'll be out in heavy rain, they're excellent for keeping your phone a phone and not a brick.
+Universal water-resistant phone bags are an awesome way to keep your Pixel totally dry and are perfect for folks living the active life or vacation.
+Water-resistant bags aren't a practical solution, so you likely won't use one every day, but for times when you're at the beach, hiking, or know you'll be out in heavy rain, they're excellent for keeping your phone a phone and not a brick.